skijit/notes/programming/ux/colors.md

 - **Tinting**
     - Lightness > 50%
 - **Toning**
+    - 2-step process:
-    - Set the grey: Shade of gray that you add is determined by lightness
+        1. Set the grey: Shade of gray that you add is determined by lightness
-    - Apply the grey: Incrementally apply the grey by decreasing saturation amount
+        2. Apply the grey: Incrementally apply the grey by decreasing saturation amount
 - Microsoft Paint will show you both RGB and HSL values side by side, so it's a good way to get a feel for the mappings

 ## HSL Visualizations